jigneshsharma123/javaString-Practice/README.md

 # what is java
 ```
-java is high level object oriented programming language developed by the sunmicrosystem in 1995 after that it owned by the ORACLE. it uses a JVA(java virtual machine) as a run time environment. due to this  it is  also a platform independent.
+java is high level object oriented programming language developed by the sunmicrosystem in 1995 after that it owned by the ORACLE. it uses a JVM(java virtual machine) as a run time environment. due to this  it is  also a platform independent.

+James Gosling is known as the father of Java.
 ```
 ***
 ## what is class and object's in java